 Press ⇧⌥Space anywhere, hit ↩ — your latest screenshot lands in the chat.
 Downloads too.
 No Finder digging.

 Anywhere you can type.
 RoughSay pastes at your cursor in native apps and browsers alike — Slack, Gmail, LinkedIn, WhatsApp Web, Linear, Notion, iTerm.
 A preview panel lets you check and refine before anything is sent.
+Automatic preset selection recognizes supported native apps; browser tabs use your chosen default.

 English, German, and Polish are first-class — including formal/informal German (Sie/du) and per-language sign-offs.
 You can speak a mix; it writes the output in one clean language of your choice.